GiovZa/quick_web_games/README.md

 ## Introduction
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <br />
-We focuses on the front-end development and provide quick and convenient access for users to play MineSweeper and Ultimate Tic Tac Toe.
+We focuses on the front-end development and provide quick and convenient access for users to play Hangman, Minesweeper and Ultimate Tic Tac Toe.

 ## Front-end Design